apache/james-project/src/adr/0042-applicative-read-repairs.md

 for both the mailbox entity, and the mailbox counter entity (whose table structure is exposed in [these](0020-cassandra-mailbox-object-consistency.md), [ADRs](0023-cassandra-mailbox-counters-inconsistencies.md)).
 Monitoring is required to detect when to run them and is time consuming for the platform administrator.
+Given a large dataset, it could even be impossible to run such tasks in a timely fashion.

 Another classic eventual consistency mechanism, that enables auto-healing and completes